Sunderland IMHA Service

 - Any Adult at Risk who requires support through the safeguarding adults process.

-Contact us to discuss any situation and we will discuss the best way forward for the person involved.
+If you need some guidance on making a referral or whether the service is right for you, contact us to discuss any situation and we will discuss the best way forward for the person involved.